Optimistic-Optimizers/Black-Box-Optimization/README.md

 2. Enter the command `git clone https://github.com/Optimistic-Optimizers/Black-Box-Optimization.git`

-3. Enter the following commands into your Jupyter Notebook:
+3. Enter the following commands into your Jupyter Notebook (this is an example of one of the available models):
 ![alt text](https://github.com/Optimistic-Optimizers/Black-Box-Optimization/blob/main/docs/CallingTheFunction.png)

 4. The order of the inputs for the `decision_tree_classifer` function are: